Rokoko/rokoko-studio-live-unreal-engine/README.md

 ## Usage

 Inside the Plugins folder of the Unreal Engine project you will find the `Smartsuit` folder which is the root of the actual plugin.

+The plugin provides you with a `Rokoko Studio Source` livelink source, and once such a source has been instantiated you can stream from Rokoko Studio.

 ## Contributing